BerkleyTechnologyServices/restdocs-spec/README.md

 ## Still in development

 * Support for additional specification formats is currently in development.
-We plan to add support for Postman Collections.
+We plan to add support for Postman Collections and RAML.
 * Currently the plugin is not available in Maven Central.
-However, it is available through [JitPack](https://jitpack.io/) and we do plan to eventually get it into Maven Central.
+However, it is available through [JCenter](https://bintray.com/bintray/jcenter) and we do plan to eventually get it into Maven Central.